Wiretapping: Greece

+United States

+Many state legislatures in the United States enacted statutes that prohibited anyone from listening in on telegraph communication.
+Telephone wiretapping began in the 1890s, and its constitutionality was established in the Prohibition-Era conviction of bootlegger Roy Olmstead.
+Wiretapping has also been carried out in the US under most presidents, sometimes with a lawful warrant since the Supreme Court ruled it constitutional in 1928.

 Before the attack on Pearl Harbor and the subsequent entry of the United States into World War II, the U.S. House of Representatives held hearings on the legality of wiretapping for national defense.
 Significant legislation and judicial decisions on the legality and constitutionality of wiretapping had taken place years before World War II.
 However, it took on new urgency at that time of national crisis.
 The actions of the government regarding wiretapping for the purpose of national defense in the current war on terror have drawn considerable attention and criticism.
 In the World War II era, the public was also aware of the controversy over the question of the constitutionality and legality of wiretapping.
 Furthermore, the public was concerned with the decisions that the legislative and judicial branches of the government were making regarding wiretapping.

+On October 19, 1963, U.S. Attorney General Robert F. Kennedy, who served under John F. Kennedy and Lyndon B. Johnson, authorized the FBI to begin wiretapping the communications of Rev. Martin Luther King Jr. The wiretaps remained in place until April 1965 at his home and June 1966 at his office.
+In 1967, the U.S. Supreme Court ruled that wiretapping (or “intercepting communications”) requires a warrant in Katz v.
+United States.
+In 1968 Congress passed a law that provided warrants for wiretapping in criminal investigations.